Many professionals seeking a career in cloud security turn to certifications to advance their learning and prove...

 1. (ISC)2 Certified Cloud Security Professional (CCSP)

 The most well-known and established cloud security certification is (ISC)2's CCSP.
-Although (ISC)2's CISSP now contains more cloud material, its specialized CCSP program takes it to the next level and covers a broad range of cloud-related topics, from cloud application security to cloud platform security.
+Although (ISC)2's CISSP now contains more cloud material than in years past, the nonprofit's specialized CCSP program takes it to the next level and covers a broad range of cloud-related topics, from cloud application security to cloud platform security.

-Students should expect to invest quite a bit of time to pass this exam or should use a training vendor to prepare for this certification.
+Students should expect to invest quite a bit of time to pass this exam and use a self-led or instructor-led training to prepare for this certification.

 Candidates must have a minimum of five years of paid work experience in IT before becoming certified.
 Three years must be in infosec, and one year must be in one or more of the six domains included in the CCSP Common Body of Knowledge (CBK):